No drug company has been able to figure out a cure for the common cold!

 10. Eat Fermented Foods with Live Probiotics

-Did you know that about 80% of immunity lies in the intestinal tract?
+I didn't know that about 70% of immunity lies in the intestinal tract.
 Our immune systems are helped enormously by the presence of an army of trillions of friendly bacteria that line the mucus layer of a healthy intestine.

 These bacteria provide immunity we don't have to work for - they work for you.
 We just need to provide them with the right environment to keep them nourished.
 We commonly think of yogurt for probiotics, but sauerkraut, kimchi, kombucha, pickles and miso are all good sources of probiotics.